alessiomarotta/shpd-seed-finder/README.md

 - **item_list**: file name containing a list of items, one item per line
 - **output_file**: file name to save the item list for each seed, if unspecified it will be set to `out.txt`

-The entries in the item list need to be all lowercase and can optionally specify the enchantement and the upgrade level, so both `projecting crossbow +3` and `sword` are valid item names.
+The entries in the item list need to be in english, all lowercase and can optionally specify the enchantement and the upgrade level, so both `projecting crossbow +3` and `sword` are valid item names.

-The application will run until all the seeds have been tested by default (virtually indefinitely), so stop it using ctrl-C when you have found enough seeds to analyze.
+The application will run until all the seeds have been tested by default (virtually indefinitely), so stop it using ctrl-C when you have found enough seeds for your needs.

 Any valid seeds will be printed during the execution in the 9 letter code and numeric format.